megahertz/pascal-nodejs-ipc/README.md

 - To send a message trough this stream, each process can send JSON encoded strings separated by a new line char.

-- To get the exact file descriptor, child process reads NODE_CHANNEL_FD environment variable.
+- To get the exact file descriptor, a child process reads NODE_CHANNEL_FD environment variable.